 Testimony and exhibits submitted in writing shall be attached to the minutes and considered as part of the official record.

-Other action you can take to protect medical freedom and oppose medical mandates:
+Other action you can take to protect medical freedom and speak out against medical mandates:

 ✅ Write a letter to your local newspaper.